Stealth(identity)™

 Problem Definition

-Biometric capture quality is critical, a poor-quality fingerprint scan creates a weak identity that fails authentication later.
+Biometric capture quality is critical — a poor-quality fingerprint scan creates a weak identity that fails authentication later.
 Enrollment operators had no inline quality indicators during capture.
-They submitted captures, waited for server-side validation, received pass/fail with minimal context, and restarted.
 Enrollment rates were significantly below business targets.

-For the person being authenticated, the moment of biometric capture was completely opaque, no explanation of what was being captured, no indication of progress, no confirmation of success.
-The interface communicated nothing.
-Trust was absent by design.
+For the person being authenticated, the moment of biometric capture was completely opaque — no explanation of what was being captured, no indication of progress, no confirmation of success.

-Face recognition, fingerprint, iris, voice, and behavioural biometrics each had separate UIs built by separate teams at different times, completely different mental models, terminology, and interaction patterns.
-Simultaneously, the compliance audit log was a flat, unsorted, unsearchable table of raw transaction data that required developer support to generate any meaningful report.
+Face recognition, fingerprint, iris, voice, and behavioural biometrics each had separate UIs built by separate teams at different times.
+The compliance audit log was a flat, unsorted, unsearchable table of raw transaction data.

 Design Process & Solution